herttaleinonen/Dynamic_visual_environments/README.md

 # Running the experiment

+Requirements

-Requires python3 (3.10.0) and PsychoPy (2024.2.4).
+- python3 (3.10.0)
+- PsychoPy (2024.2.4)

-Requires EyeLink 1000 Plus + pylink to run with eye tracking.
+- EyeLink 1000 Plus + pylink to run with eye tracking.

-Optional Cedrus response box support (requires RB-530 or similar + pyxid2).
+- RB-530 or similar + pyxid2 to run with Cedrus response box (optional).

 To run main.py through PsychoPy Coder, place EyeLinkCoreGraphicsPsychoPy.py (from SR research) into the project folder.